 Modern Research and Resettlement

 The Muslim neighborhood of Silwan that developed over the City of David made its research challenging.
 Nevertheless, various excavations were conducted where possible, unearthing a wealth of finds that attest to the site’s rich history.
 Since 1986, ELAD organization is developing the site in an unprecedent pace.
 It purchases lots, sponsors archaeological digs, and enables Jewish families to resettle.
 Under their management, the city of David is, by far, the most excavated and developed tourist site in Israel.

 Touring the City of David

-A tour of the City of David is a unique experience.
-It provides a first-hand experience of appreciating the long and turbulent history of Jerusalem.
+A tour of the City of David offers a unique and exciting, allowing for a firsthand appreciation of Jerusalem’s rich and tumultuous history.